Bacteria can be a problem in the case of aqueous mobile phase solvents.

 If present, they can create problems for an instrument’s operation.
 There are a few things you can do to avoid their formation in your mobile phase.
-One is to add an acid such as 0.1% Formic Acid.
+One is to add an acid such as 0.1% formic acid.
 Many HPLC methods may use an acidified mobile phase anyway, so this just another advantage.

-If your aqueous solvent requires a near neutral pH buffer, store a concentrated stock solution in the refrigerator and prepare fresh dilutions to use as your Mobile Phase Solvent as needed.
+If your aqueous solvent requires a near neutral pH buffer, store a concentrated stock solution in the refrigerator and prepare fresh dilutions to use as your mobile phase solvent as needed.
 Then when you need to change this solution for a new one, be sure to completely switch them out and don’t simply add the new one to the old one, in order to prevent cross-contamination.